cilium/cilium/README.md

 [![GPL licensed](https://img.shields.io/badge/license-GPL-blue.svg)](https://github.com/cilium/cilium/blob/master/bpf/COPYING)
 [![Join the Cilium slack channel](https://cilium.herokuapp.com/badge.svg)](https://cilium.herokuapp.com/)

-Cilium is open source software for providing and transparently securing the network connectivity between application services deployed using Linux container management platforms like Docker and Kubernetes.
+Cilium is open source software for providing and transparently securing network connectivity between application services deployed using Linux container management platforms like Docker and Kubernetes.

-At the foundation of Cilium is a new Linux kernel technology called eBPF, which enables the dynamic insertion of BPF bytecode into the Linux kernel.
+A new Linux kernel technology called eBPF is at the foundation of Cilium, which enables the dynamic insertion of BPF bytecode into the Linux kernel.
 Cilium generates BPF programs for each individual container to provide networking, security and visibility.

 <p align="center">
    <img src="Documentation/images/cilium-arch.png" />